aliernfrog/lac-tool/README.md

 - Open .apk file & install the app

 # For Android 11 and above
-Due to some restrictions, LAC Tool fails to create some directories it needs.<br>
+Due to some restrictions, LAC Tool fails to create some directories it needs on Android 11 and above.<br>
 For the app to work properly, you can create these directories manually:
 - `Android/data/com.MA.LAC/files/editor`
 - `Android/data/com.MA.LAC/files/wallpaper`